 Talk to Your Kids About ...

-Families can talk about the violence in The Corrupted.
+Families can talk about Final Score's violence.
 How did it make you feel?
 Was it thrilling or shocking?
 Are there any consequences?
 Why is that important?

 Discuss the strong language used in the movie.
-Do you think it was necessary to the story?
+Did it seem necessary or excessive?
+What did it contribute to the movie?